 Expiring Domains are the domains that are not yet expired and not quite available to the public for sale but they are still owned by the registrar the auctions are expiring. usually, such domains have rich experience than what was held onto by the registrar either for the original owner or for the auction or the selling.
 If a registrant does not renew their domain name with the registrar, the domain will expire following a grace period.
 Expired domains may be auctioned off by the registrar.
 These domains retain some age if the previous owner registered them five years ago.
 It means that it remains a domain that was registered 5 years ago.
 Some people prefer expired domains and some people prefer the expiring domains.
 It is just a matter of choice as both kinds of domains are quite effective.
 Both Expiring and Expired are good as long as they’re indexed in Google ranking and have a clean backlink profile.

 When a domain expires it doesn’t mean it will be instantly available and open for public sale.
 Once the domain name expires it becomes inactive immediately no longer accessible, all the services associated with the domains like email, subdomain, etc. get terminated.
 User-defined DNS moves to the registrar’s parking Nameserver

 The lifecycle of a domain

-If there are no backorders and no bidders in the domain name auction, Registrar list the domain name in a final closeout auction.
+Closed Redemption If there are no backorders and no bidders in the domain name auction, the Registrar lists the domain name in a final closeout auction.
 It usually stays in this phase for up to 5 days after that domain is no longer available to bid on all records for the domain are removed from the domain authority zone.